 3. Review Your Plans Together Every Day

 The important part was to discuss and plan it well.
 No time for nasty surprises!
-Once we decided on definite places, it was essential to negotiate on tours and activities each of us had in mind.
-The reality was we couldn’t possibly cover every attraction in such short period of travel, so the trip must be well organised.
+Once we decided on definite places, it was essential to negotiate tours and activities each of us had in mind.
+The reality was we couldn’t possibly cover every attraction in such a short period of travel, so the trip must be well organized.

-During the trip, the night before the next destination or a tour, we’d make plans about the time, length and ways to get there.
+During the trip, the night before the next destination or tour, we’d make plans about the time, length, and ways to get there.
 No nasty surprises!
 We wanted a perfect trip and we got it.”

 Alex Palombo – Laska Baby Travel

-4. Plan To Do Things That You Both Love
+5. Plan to do Things That you Both Love

 For example, I’m a huge Harry Potter fan while my husband isn’t one.
 On the other hand, he’s a die-hard fan of soccer and the Chelsea football team while I couldn’t care less about them.
 However, while planning our London itinerary, we made sure to include a visit to the Warner Bros Harry Potter Studios as well as a tour of the Chelsea FC Stadium.
 It was the experience of a lifetime for each one of us!